 This is the three main things I’m not keen on and that you may want to consider before joining that business opportunity you’ve been told about.

 It goes without saying that any entrepreneurial venture comes with the inherent risk of failure.
 No business model is without this risk.
 Unfortunately though, there seems to be an unusually high failure rate when it comes to mlm.
 Most people joining an mlm will not even make back what it cost them on joining and products.

-I am not saying this to put you off but it is grounded in hard evidence that the success rate is between 1-3%- mlm-thetruth.com.
+I’m not saying this to put you off but it is common knowledge that the success rate is between 1-3%.

 The biggest reason for this is when the compensation plan and company emphasis is placed on recruiting.
 In such a case it can take a TON of referrals to make one affiliate a solid commission.
 The same commissions almost everyone joining are hoping to achieve.
 The very nature of a recruitment focussed mlm ensures the failure of the majority by default since the few at the top are making their money off the many at the bottom.